Simplufy/Automonitorv69/replit.md

 # AutoProfit

 ## Overview
 AutoProfit is a FastAPI-based automotive arbitrage analysis platform that automates the process of finding profitable car deals.
-The system ingests vehicle listings from Autotrader via Apify scraping, matches them against an appraisal database, and calculates profit margins after accounting for shipping, reconditioning, and packaging costs.
+The system ingests vehicle listings from Cars.com via Apify scraping, matches them against an appraisal database, and calculates profit margins after accounting for shipping, reconditioning, and packaging costs.
 The application categorizes deals as PROFITABLE (≥7% margin), MAYBE (6-7% margin), or UNKNOWN (<6% margin) to help dealers identify the most lucrative opportunities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.